rticommunity/rticonnextdds-examples/examples/connext_dds/asyncwaitset/c++11/README.md

 where the publisher options are:

--   `-d, -domainId`: Domain ID.
+-   `-d, --domain`: Domain ID.

     **Default**: 0.

--   `-p, -publisherId`: Key value of the samples sent.
+-   `-p, --publisherId`: Key value of the samples sent.

     **Default**: (random).

--   `-s, -samples`: Number of samples to send before the application shuts down.
+-   `-s, --sample-count`: Number of samples to send before the application shuts down.

     **Default**: 0 (infinite).

--   `-h, -help`: Displays application usage and exits.
+-   `-h, --help`: Displays application usage and exits.

 ### Subscriber